 The Authors Guild blames the decline in writers’ income on a combination of factors: online piracy of digital material, consolidation within the publishing industry which has led to more focus on the bottom line, the dominance of Amazon and the rise of self-publishing which has cut into the market for traditional publishers.

 The Times portrait of Cheng was charming but mathematically slight.
 Steve Strogatz had a cameo, which is not so surprising, since he’s well-known to Times readers for his Joy of X columns, and maybe also because he has managed the exceedingly rare feat of writing successful popular books about mathematics with real content.
-More surprisingly, there is also a quote from John Baez that gives the reader only the slightest hint of his legendary exuberance:
+More unexpected is a quote from John Baez that gives the reader only the slightest hint of his legendary exuberance: